andreaulicna/42_Inception/README.md

 - **Why is the max. memory size set to 20MB?**
   - We're in an environment with limited resources - VM.
   - More space is realistically not needed for this project.

-**Tests to check that Redis works**
-- `docker exec -it redis redis-cli`: iteracts with a running Redis container using the Redis command-line interface (CLI)
-  - command `ping` should return `PONG` to show that the server is working and pinging
-- `docker exec -it redis redis-cli monitor`: opens an interactive terminal session listing all the commands being processed by the Redis server in real-time
+- **How is Redis secure if we dissable protected mode to allow access from external sources to the Redis server?**
+  - When the setting is disables, Redis could be secured by other means, such as firewall rules, authentication, or running in a trusted network environment.

 #### FTP server
 ```
-FROM alpine:3.19																				# specify the base image - alpine is small size and secure
+FROM alpine:3.19																				# specify the base image - penultimate stable version

-ARG FTP_USER \																					# specify arguments saved in .env (ARG instruction)
+ARG FTP_USER																					# specify arguments saved in .env (ARG instruction)
-    FTP_PASS

 RUN apk update && apk upgrade && \
     apk add --no-cache vsftpd

+RUN --mount=type=secret,id=ftp_password \ 														# mount (attach storage) the secrets to the build process = way of passing sensitive information to the container during the build process
+	export FTP_PASS=$(cat /run/secrets/ftp_password) && \										# export the secrets as environment variables for the subsequent script to have access to them - it is safe because the secrets will disappear along with the shell session that the building is happening in once it's done
-RUN adduser -h /var/www -s /bin/false -D ${FTP_USER} && \										# create a new user to connect to the server, no shell acess so that it is purely for FTP access = security measure
+	adduser -h /var/www -s /bin/false -D ${FTP_USER} && \										# create a new user to connect to the server, no shell acess so that it is purely for FTP access = security measure
     echo "${FTP_USER}:${FTP_PASS}" | /usr/sbin/chpasswd && \									# set the password for the user based on the provided argument
     adduser ${FTP_USER} root																	# add user to the root group so that they have access to process the wordpress directory